Detection of gravitational waves in circular particle accelerators II. Response analysis and parameter estimation using synthetic data: Results: SRGO response analysis

 It is estimated that our Milky Way galaxy contains millions of stellar mass black holes \cite{mwbhs}.
 From binary black hole population simulations for Milky Way-like galaxies \cite{mwbbhs}, it is estimated that binary black holes may be present as close as 1 kpc from Earth, although most of them would be present 8 kpc away, near the galactic center.
 This also happens to agree with the recent unambiguous detection via astrometric microlensing, of an isolated stellar mass black hole \cite{Sahu_2022}, located at $1.58$ kpc from Earth.
 Hence, we choose this distance as an estimate of the nearest stellar mass binary black holes with masses $\sim 10 M_{\odot}$.

 Intermediate mass black holes (IMBHs) of $10^2$ -- $10^5 M_{\odot}$ are expected to be found in globular clusters and massive star clusters, but would be more numerous within galactic bulges of large galaxies and within dwarf galaxies \cite{imbh1, imbh2}.
-In galaxies like ours, globular clusters containing IMBHs of $10^3$ -- $10^4 M_{\odot}$ are expected to be numerous at distances of 10 kpc from the galactic center, and these IMBHs can emit mHz GWs by merging with stellar mass black holes \cite{imbh3, imbh4}.
+In Milky Way-like galaxies, globular clusters containing IMBHs of $10^3$ -- $10^4 M_{\odot}$ are expected to be numerous at distances of 10 kpc from the galactic center, and these IMBHs can emit mHz GWs by merging with stellar mass black holes \cite{imbh3, imbh4}.
 Hence, we use the distance to the nearest known globular cluster ``M4", of 2.2 kpc, to estimate the whereabouts of the nearest $\sim 10 M_{\odot}$ \& $10^4 M_{\odot}$ extreme mass ratio inspirals (EMRIs).

-As per \cite{Ricarte_2021}, a typical large galaxy can contain several ``wandering" SMBHs of $\sim 10^6 M_{\odot}$, spread out across the galactic halo, from near the galactic center to within the dwarf satellite galaxies and anywhere in between.
-Milky Way's central supermassive black hole (SMBH), Sgr A*, also happens to be of $\sim 10^6 M_{\odot}$ \cite{EHTC_2022}.
-According to \cite{Berti_2006}, the most promising mHz GW scenario in the IMBH -- light SMBH mass range, is of $\sim 10^3 M_{\odot}$ IMBHs merging with $\sim 10^6 M_{\odot}$ SMBHs.
-Lastly, the nearest galaxy to us, M31 (Andromeda), contains a $\sim 10^8 M_{\odot}$ central SMBH \cite{Bender_2005}.
-For all these reasons, we choose a distance of 8 kpc (distance from Earth to Milky Way's center, as well as to the closest dwarf galaxy, Canis Major) to represent the location of the nearest $\sim 10^3 M_{\odot}$ \& $10^6 M_{\odot}$ EMRIs.
-We choose 0.778 Mpc (distance from Earth to M31 Andromeda galaxy) to represent the location of the nearest $\sim 10^3 M_{\odot}$ \& $10^8 M_{\odot}$ EMRIs.
+A typical large galaxy can contain several ``wandering" SMBHs of $\sim 10^6 M_{\odot}$, spread out across the galactic halo, from near the galactic center to within the dwarf satellite galaxies and anywhere in between \cite{Ricarte_2021}.
+The Milky Way's central supermassive black hole (SMBH), Sgr A*, also happens to be of mass $\sim 10^3\,M_{\odot}$ IMBHs merging with $\sim 10^8\,M_{\odot}$ central SMBH \cite{Bender_2005}.
+For all these reasons, we choose a distance of 8\,kpc (distance from Earth to Milky Way's center, as well as to the closest dwarf galaxy, Canis Major) to represent the location of the nearest $\sim 10^6\,M_{\odot}$ EMRIs.
+We choose 0.778\,Mpc (distance to M31) to represent the location of the nearest $\sim 10^8\,M_{\odot}$ EMRIs.

-The redshift evolution of the SMBH mass function \cite{smbh1, smbh2, smbh3} tells us that, on average, $10^7 M_{\odot}$ SMBH mergers may be the most frequent.
-The nearest detected inspiralling SMBHs due to a galaxy merger, are located at a distance of 27.4 Mpc \cite{smbh4}.
-As per \cite{Colpi2019}, the first SMBH mergers happened at around $z=10$, when the first galaxies started merging in the early universe.
-We input this information in Fig.~\ref{fig_range}
+The redshift evolution of the SMBH mass function \cite{smbh1, smbh2, smbh3} tells us that, on average, $10^7\,M_{\odot}$ SMBH mergers may be the most frequent.
+The nearest known inspiralling SMBHs due to a galaxy merger, are located at a distance of $27.4$\,Mpc \cite{smbh4}.
+Finally, according to \cite{Colpi2019}, the first SMBH mergers happened at around $z=10$, when the first galaxies began to merge in the early universe.